Fermi-DEX/lighter-integration/docs/fair-ordering-basics.md

 The envelopes open after those positions become fixed.
 The ordered-input accumulator and `C_bind` join bind Alice's order before Bob's order.

-Lighter's normal matching proof then applies its execution rules to that bound stream.
+Lighter's usual matching proof then applies its execution rules to that ordered stream.

 This guarantee starts with receipt issuance.
 It does not prove who first sent